urlstechie/urlchecker-python/README.md

 ### Save Results

+#### Save results in CSV format

-If you want to save your results to file, perhaps for some kind of record or other data analysis, you can provide the `--save` argument:
+If you want to save your results to file in csv format, perhaps for some kind of record or other data analysis, you can provide the `--save` argument:

 ```bash